cloudfoundry/routing-release/README.md

 ## Getting Help

-For help or questions with this release or any of its submodules, you can reach the maintainers on Slack at [cloudfoundry.slack.com](https://cloudfoundry.slack.com) in the `#routing` channel.
+For help or questions with this release or any of its submodules, you can reach the maintainers on Slack at [cloudfoundry.slack.com](https://cloudfoundry.slack.com) in the `#networking` channel.

 ## Developer Workflow